GoogleCloudPlatform/jit-groups/doc/site/sources/docs/development-environment.md

     mvn quarkus:dev -Dsuspend=y -Ddebug=true -Djitaccess.impersonateServiceAccount=SERVICE_ACCOUNT -Djitaccess.debug=true

+Replace `SERVICE_ACCOUNT` with the email address of the service account used by JIT Groups.

 This command does the following:

-* Start Quarkus in development mode
++   Start Quarkus in development mode.
-* Impersonate a service account, and use that service account to call Google Cloud APIs
++   Impersonate the JIT Groups service account.
-* Disable IAP authentication
++   Disable IAP authentication.

-In the command line above, replace `SERVICE_ACCOUNT` with a service account that:
-* Your ADC can impersonate (i.e., you have the _Service Account Token Creator_ role on that service account
-* Can access the Policy Analyzer API

-You can then access the application on `http://localhost:8080/?debug=1`.
+You can then access the application on `http://localhost:8080/`.
 Use the debug panel in the lower left to specify a test principal.
-The debug panel also lets you mock backend calls, which can be useful for frontend development.

 ### HTTPS introspection